aliascash/alias-wallet-archive/README.md

 git clone --recursive https://github.com/spectrecoin/spectre cd spectre
 ./autogen.sh
-./configure --enable-gui
-make -j2  # Use a higher number if you have many cores and memory, leave
-          # '-j2' out if you are on a very low-powered system like Raspberry Pi
+./scripts/cmake-build.sh
 ```

-The resulting binaries will be in the `src` directory and called `spectre` for the GUI
+The resulting binaries will be in the `src` directory and called `Spectrecoin` for the GUI
-wallet and `spectrecoind` for the console wallet.
+wallet and `Spectrecoind` for the console wallet.

 Distribution specfic instructions are found in the corresponding dockerfile.
 See
 https://github.com/spectrecoin/spectre/tree/develop/Docker